Back to all terms

 A fracture benefit is a lump-sum payment provided under certain accident or supplemental health insurance plans when you sustain a broken bone as a result of an accidental injury.
 This benefit is designed to help cover unexpected costs associated with recovery, such as lost income, medical equipment, transportation, or rehabilitation expenses.

-Each insurer maintains a detailed schedule of payments that outlines how much is paid based on the type and severity of the fracture.
-For example, a small bone in a finger or toe may qualify for a lower payment, while a major fracture of the leg, hip, or skull typically results in a higher benefit.
-The payout is made directly to you and does not depend on actual medical costs or whether those costs are covered elsewhere.
+To claim, you are not required to prove your income or be unable to work, the way you would for disability coverage.
+All you need is a diagnosis of a fracture, typically acquired through an X-ray and confirmed by a licensed physician.
+Each insurer maintains a detailed schedule of payments that outlines how much is paid based on the type and severity of the fracture, so a small bone in a finger or toe qualifies for a lower payment while a major fracture of the leg, hip, or skull typically results in a higher benefit.
+The payout is tax-free and is made directly to you, and it does not depend on your actual medical costs or on whether those costs are covered elsewhere.
+You can add this coverage to disability income replacement benefits or purchase it on its own, and some Canadian plans are guaranteed issue, protect you 24/7 anywhere in the world, and can be used to place claims for multiple, separate incidents.

 Example: